groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-igs-to-pdf.md

 id: convert-igs-to-pdf
 url: conversion/net/convert-igs-to-pdf
 title: Convert IGS to PDF
-description: "IGS files can be accurately and precisely converted to PDF document using C# language.
-Check a simple code snippet to know how to convert IGS to PDF using Groupdocs.Conversion for .NET library."
+description: "IGS format represents Initial Graphics Exchange Specification (IGES) with .igs extension.
+Learn how to convert IGS to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert IGS to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

 A file with .igs (Initial Graphics Exchange) extension is a 2D-3D design exchange file format that is independent of source or destination file format specifications used by CAD applications.
-It is be used to exchange design information about circuit diagrams, wireframe, freeform surface between two independent systems.
-It is similar to IGES and is primary requirement of manufacturers for pricing and designing molds for your product.
-IGS has most recently been replaced by the newer STEP(.STP) file format.
-IGS files can be opened by applications such as Autodesk, FreeCAD, CADEX CAD Exchanger and other similar applications.
+It is used to exchange design information about circuit diagrams, wireframes, the freeform surfaces between two independent systems.
+IGS files can be opened by applications such as Autodesk, FreeCAD, CADEX CAD Exchanger, and other similar applications.

-To convert IGS to PDF file in C# just call `Convert` method like shown below:
+To convert from Initial Graphics Exchange Specification (IGES) (.igs) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source IGS file